Project Graduate

 1. Speak with the assigned foster youth at least once a month, outside of the day that we meet for educational calendar for the month;

-2. Obtain the student’s educational records (attendance, disciplinary, and GPA) on a monthly basis;
+2. Obtain the student’s educational records (attendance, disciplinary, and GPA) monthly from the student’s high school;

-4. Prior to attending the educational calendar with your student, the representative completes an Individualized Educational Advocacy Plan form, which is a fillable form if the representative prefers to type.
+6. Prior to attending the educational calendar with your student, the representative completes an Individualized Educational Advocacy Plan form, which is a fillable form if the representative prefers to type.
 The representative also provides supporting documents (student educational records) to justify the award of points.
-The maximum number of points that can be awarded on a monthly basis is 140.
-That form is emailed to four people: (a) the supervisor at DPSS who oversees the program, (b) the court representative, who provides it to the judicial officer overseeing Project Graduate, (c) The County Counsel representative to Project Graduate; and (d) the RCBA/Foundation representative to Project Graduate.
-This form should be completed at least three (3) days prior to the Educational Calendar and emailed to the individual identified in the form at least two (2) days prior to the Educational Calendar;
+The maximum number of points that can be awarded monthly is 100.
+The completed form with supporting documentation is emailed to four people: (a) the supervisor at DPSS who oversees the program, (b) the court liaison, who provides it to the judicial officer overseeing Project Graduate, (c) The County Counsel representative to Project Graduate; and (d) the RCBA/Foundation representative to Project Graduate.
+This form and supporting documents should be completed at least three (3) days prior to the Educational Calendar and emailed to the individuals identified in the form at least two (2) days prior to the Educational Calendar;

-5. At the educational calendar, the educational representative goes into court with the student and speaks with the court about how the student is doing in school and what he or she needs to help (Chromebook, supplies, tutoring, etc.) It is not the forum for the student to start complaining about DPSS or his or her attorney about non-school related subjects (we have had that happen recently!)
+8. At the educational calendar, the educational representative goes into court with the student and speaks with the court about how the student is doing in school and what he or she needs to help (Chromebook, supplies, tutoring, etc.).
+It is not the forum for the student to start complaining about DPSS or his or her attorney about non-school related subjects, which has occurred.

 Each educational representative handles their students differently.
-Some are cuddly, some are not, which is fine.
+Some foster students are excited to have an adult support person care for their educational needs; some are not.
 As an Educational Representative, you will gauge your assigned student to see how he or she would like to be handled.
 You would provide your contact information to your student to reach you, so if you want to set up a different email address and cell phone number, that is fine too.

 We try only to assign one student per representative, but if you are available to handle two students, please let us know.
 We also attempt to assign students by geographical location, so that the Educational Representative is closer to the student’s school.